 - Cuisine: Irish

-- 3 cups of flour
+- 3 cups of flour (400g)

 - 1 2/3 cups buttermilk (400 g, see below for alternatives)

-- 1 tsp Salt
+- 1 tsp salt

 - 1 tsp baking soda

 - Slice a cross into the top of the loaf about 3/4-inch deep.
-If you want to add a topping, brush the top of the loaf with beaten egg, milk, or water then sprinkle on a topping.
+If you want to add a topping, brush the top of the loaf with beaten egg, milk, or water then sprinkle on the topping.

-- Bake at 400F (200C) for 30-40 min (until a toothpick comes out clean).
+- Bake at 400F for 30-40 min (until a toothpick comes out clean).

 - Though buttermilk is traditional, feel free to use other types of soured dairy milk.
 Milk kefir and plain yogurt (no thickeners) both work equally well.
 Avoid Greek yogurt (strained yogurt) or yogurt that contains thickeners.
 You need liquid for this recipe.

 - You can use any type of flour you like, from rye to all-purpose white.
 I typically use traditional whole wheat flour.